-On February 2 of this year, the U.S. Department of Defense released a Nuclear Posture Review that included a proposal to add a sea-launched cruise missile to the U.S. nuclear arsenal.
-At a subsequent House Armed Services Committee hearing on U.S. nuclear strategy, Defense Secretary Jim Mattis hinted that the cruise missile was intended merely as a bargaining chip to be leveraged in future arms control negotiations with Russia.
+On February 2, 2018, the U.S. Department of Defense released a Nuclear Posture Review that included a proposal to add a sea-launched cruise missile to the U.S. nuclear arsenal.
+At a subsequent House Armed Services Committee hearing on U.S. nuclear strategy, Defense Secretary Jim Mattis hinted that the cruise missile was intended as a bargaining chip to be leveraged in future arms control negotiations with Russia.
 “We have an ongoing issue with Russia’s violation of the INF,” he said.
 “I want to make certain that our negotiators have something to negotiate with.”

-In negotiation, we face numerous challenges that require careful maneuvering, such as trying to get more of what we want, finding a way to break through an impasse, and inducing compliance with previously negotiated terms.
-In all these situations, one particular move often helps: adding new issues to the mix.
+In government negotiations, business negotiations, and beyond, we face numerous challenges, such as trying to get more of what we want, break through an impasse, or induce compliance with previously negotiated terms.
+In such situations, one move often helps: adding new issues to the mix.

-Negotiators sometimes shy away from adding more issues to the conversation because they believe the added complexity will make it harder to reach agreement.
-In fact, the opposite is typically true: The more issues we are able to discuss, the easier it is for us to identify potential tradeoffs that will create value or break a stalemate.
+Negotiators sometimes fear that added complexity will make it harder to reach agreement.
+In fact, the opposite is typically true: The more issues we discuss, the easier it is to identify tradeoffs that can create value or break a stalemate.
 To take a simple example, a salesperson may be willing to concede a bit on price per unit if the client agrees to a less expensive shipping method than previously discussed.

-The common tendency to approach a negotiation as a pie to be carved up can prevent us from seeing clearly how we might expand the pie.
-But as recent government negotiations illustrate, it’s not always as simple as bringing up a new issue as soon as it occurs to you.
+The common tendency to approach a negotiation as a pie to be carved up can prevent us from seeing clearly how we might create value.
+But as two government negotiations from the Trump presidency illustrate, it’s not always as simple as bringing up a new issue as soon as it occurs to you.
 Whether issues are designed to be intimidating or tantalizing, they need to be added to the mix with care.

-Returning to the INF treaty, the Trump administration apparently calculated that adding a new issue—the proposed sea-launched cruise missile—to future negotiations with Russia might go a long way toward inducing Russian compliance.
-The proposal certainly succeeded in getting Russia’s attention: Its Foreign Ministry released a statement calling the U.S. nuclear proposal “unscrupulous,” “confrontational,” and “anti-Russian.”
-And on March 1, in a state-of-the-nation speech, Putin claimed that Russia had tested an array of new nuclear weapons that cannot be intercepted.
-He also presented an animated video of nuclear warheads striking Florida.
+The Trump administration apparently calculated that adding a new issue—the proposed sea-launched cruise missile—to future INF negotiations might help induce Russian compliance during government negotiations.
+The proposal succeeded in getting Russia’s attention: Its Foreign Ministry released a statement calling the U.S. nuclear proposal “unscrupulous,” “confrontational,” and “anti-Russian.”
+And in a speech, Putin claimed that Russia was testing new nuclear weapons and presented an animated video of nuclear warheads striking Florida.

 “I don’t think the Russians would be willing to give up something to gain nothing from us,” Mattis said in his House testimony.
 He stopped short of saying that the United States would abandon the planned missile if Moscow complied with the treaty to his satisfaction: “I don’t want to say in advance of a negotiation.”

-As Mattis suggested, you generally won’t get a concession from a counterpart unless you offer something the counterpart values in return.
+As Mattis suggested, you generally won’t get a concession in negotiation unless you offer something the counterpart values in return.
 What if you don’t seem to have anything of value to offer?
 Then you might be able to create an issue to serve as a bargaining chip—such as the threat of losing business to a competitor, the promise of new business, or a bonus.
 Then propose a tradeoff between the new issue and an existing issue that concerns you more.

-Your “stick” may not be an actual weapon, but it’s still critical to think through what will happen if your counterpart doesn’t respond as you’d like or expected.
-In addition, avoid signaling that you concocted an issue just to get the other side’s attention, or your counterpart may feel manipulated.
-Finally, you’ll need to be prepared to follow through on any offers you make, including those that contain an implicit threat, so choose them wisely.
+Your “stick” may not be an actual weapon, but it’s still critical to think through what will happen if your counterpart doesn’t respond as you’d like or expect.
+In addition, avoid signaling that you concocted an issue just to get the other side’s attention, or they may feel manipulated.
+Finally, be prepared to follow through on any offers you make, including those that contain an implicit threat.

-Looking for serious concessions from a counterpart on an issue?
+Looking for more than just a token concession from a counterpart on an issue?
 If so, you might expand the discussion to include an issue your counterpart values highly that hasn’t previously been considered.

-In the March issue of Negotiation Briefings, we analyzed two very different meetings that President Donald Trump held in early January with members of Congress regarding potential legislation to solidify Obama-era protections for “Dreamers,” younger immigrants who were brought to the United States illegally as children, which Trump had announced plans to repeal.
+In January 2018, President Donald Trump met with members of Congress regarding potential legislation to solidify Obama-era protections for “Dreamers,” younger immigrants who were brought to the United States illegally as children, which Trump had announced plans to repeal.
 Those meetings—one collaborative, one hostile—ultimately were followed by a brief government shutdown and a stalemate on the issue.

 Then, on January 25, Trump presented Congress with a new “take it or leave it” legislative proposal that expanded the discussion while doubling down on some of his demands.
-Specifically, rather than limiting the conversation to the future of the approximately 690,000 people who have previously registered for protections under the DACA (Deferred Action for Childhood Arrivals) program, Trump also offered a path to citizenship for eligible DACA recipients who had not previously applied to the program— about 1.1 million more people.
+Looking beyond the approximately 690,000 people who previously registered for the DACA (Deferred Action for Childhood Arrivals) program, Trump also offered a path to citizenship for eligible DACA recipients who had not previously applied to the program— about 1.1 million more people.